 Most Americans will at some point be involved in a car accident, with some research suggesting that the average person will be in a vehicle accident roughly three to four times over the course of their life.

-No one plans to get into a car accident, but as New York car accident attorneys, we strongly recommend that you and the drivers in your household are prepared if (or when) one does occur.
+No one plans to get into a car accident, but as New York car accident attorneys, we encourage you and the drivers in your household to be prepared if (or when) one does occur.

 One of the most important steps you can take towards that preparedness is to keep a checklist in your glove compartment of what to do and what information to gather immediately after a car accident.
 This information will allow you to act quickly in the aftermath of a crash and is especially vital to have if the accident is not your fault.
 Having thorough documentation will help to hold the wrongdoer accountable for any negligence.